The First Mennonite Settlement in Lancaster County

 Wendell Bowman

-This drawing shows the home of Wendell Bauman and his wife, Anna, as imagined by an unknown artist.
-The house was on the north side of East Penn Grant Road near a hand-dug well.
+A drawing by an unknown artist depicts the house as it may have appeared, located on the north side of East Penn Grant Road near a hand-dug well.

 Oldest Cemetery in Lancaster County